-A talented RTS bursary recipient has picked up a top gong at the National Student Television Association (NaSTA) Awards.
+A talented RTS bursary scholar has picked up a top gong at the National Student Television Association (NaSTA) Awards.

 Broadcast Journalism student Kyle Shiels was named winner in the Best Live category at the ceremony, which took place in Leeds on April 3rd.